databladeio/getting-started/README.md

 1. Ensure that you [create or select a project in the Google Developers Console and enable the BigQuery API](https://console.developers.google.com//start/api?id=bigquery&credential=client_key)
 2. If you already have a service account with a P12 key, you can skip this step.
 Otherwise, in the Developers Console for the chosen project, under **APIs & auth**, select **Credentials**.
 In the **Add credentials** dropdown, choose **Service account**.
 For **Key type**, select **P12**, then click **Create**.
 The private key should automatically download.
 Click **Close** in the dialog.
 3. In DataBlade, set up a BigQuery integration, providing the service email account, the generated `.p12` file, and the associated project ID.
-5. In your code, query your BigQUery data using the following snippets:
+5. In your code, query your BigQuery data using the following snippets:

 ```python
 # Keep in mind that the format of BigQuery table names is <dataset name>.<table name>